KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 * [YouTube](https://youtu.be/99SasHI7fMU): Mappa Mare and 4P Gilded Dreams with Burgeon, Klee A1

 **Significance:**
-Better understanding of on reaction effects triggering requirements with the Dendro installment of the Elemental Reaction System.
+Better understanding of on-reaction effects triggering requirements with the Dendro installment of the Elemental Reaction System.
 This changes everything.